letronghoang-0604/esp32-cam-terrarium-monitoring/README.md

 - IDE: Arduino IDE, PlatformIO or VS Code with Arduino/ESP32 extensions

 > ⚠️ Tip: Before pushing to GitHub, replace real Wi-Fi SSID/password in the code by placeholders or move them to a separate `secrets.h` that is not committed.
+Code Overview
+## Getting the Web UI Source (index_html.h)

+For the full web dashboard source code (`index_html.h`), please contact me directly:

+- Email: letronghoang0604@gmail.com
+- Zalo: 0903240604

+I will be happy to share the `index_html.h` file and instructions on how to integrate it into the project.